crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 So a cause that proposes to physically enslave a set of people must be evil, because their ability to actively pursue their own loyalties is removed.
 A cause which demands or coerces loyalty must be evil, because part of the definition of loyalty is that it is freely exercised.

-[^staford]: Despite this --- or maybe because of it --- they seem reluctant to quote him too often.
+[^stanford]: Despite this---or maybe because of it---they seem reluctant to quote him too often.
 The extent to which Royce made loyalty into a universal philosophical framework was, by his own admission, embarrassing!
-[^grand-philosophy]: There is a great overview of Royce's life, works, and ideas here: https://plato.stanford.edu/entries/royce/ His philosophy of community, as well as the definition of loyalty as belief in the absolute, get very metaphysical.
+Stanford's overview of Royce's life, works, and ideas (available at https://plato.stanford.edu/entries/royce/) is worth delving into if you are interested.

 [^particularism]: Particularism is something like multiculturalism: many groups coexisting despite different virtues and aims.
 Liberalism may be one framework under which they can do this without being at each others' throats; loyalty may be another.

 ## 4. Some examples

+So far we've talked about loyalty mostly in the abstract.
+In the interest of connecting these ideas to something that might be familiar to your life, this section will go through a number of exemplary cases of loyalty around us today.

-Royce in his own work tends to use examples that even he acknowledges are stereotypical:
+Royce in his own work tends to use examples of loyalty that (even he acknowledges) are stereotypical:

 > The devotion of a patriot to his country, when this devotion leads
 > him actually to live and perhaps to die for his country;